andrew-jacobs/sb-6502/README.md

 ![SB-6502 Version 1](images/sb-6502.jpg)

+The board in the photo is a version 1 PCB and lacks a pull up on the /SO pin (not that it seems to matter to any of the processors).
+The PIC is also installed on a development daughter board which allows in circuit programming, normally its plugged straight into the PCB.
+A new version of the board is being manufactured.
+It is slightly smaller than 10cm x 10cm, includes an extra resistor and is black.

 In order to make a working system the PIC must act as the source of the microprocessor's clock signal and decode it's control signals to either enable the memory or emulate a peripheral chip at the appropriate time.

 ## Booting a ROM-less System